Thursday, December 16, 2010

 “It’s no use.
 It makes no difference anymore,” she softly ejected

 Rough hands reached out and pulled her close until her sobs subsided, then held her away.
-“Will you tell me now?” he prompted
+“Tell me!”

-She nodded slowly; her pain was palpable as she related the events that brought her here.
+She nodded slowly; her pain palpable as she related the events that brought her here.

-“I need to seek the edge of the forest because of a flower.
+“I need to seek a flower.
 A flower not found anywhere else.
 It has reddish black leaves and blooms once a year with small white flowers.”

 “Why do you need such a flower?”